Terpenes

 Terpenes – Brief Overview

-Terpenes are mostly responsible for the aroma of cannabis but they are also responsible for many of the therapeutic benefits of different cannabis strains, especially in combination with the cannabinoids THC and CBD.
+However, the therapeutic use of terpenes has been around for centuries through the use of the essential oils from many plant species, a branch of medicine termed “Aromatherapy.”
 Terpenes are quite potent when inhaled from ambient air and have been shown to affect human behavior at serum levels less than 10 ng/ml.
-In fact, although terpenes account for less than 1% in most cannabis plants, terpenes in concentrations above 0.05% are considered potentially pharmacological active.
+In fact, although terpenes account for less than 1% of active compounds found in most cannabis plants, terpenes in concentrations above 0.05% are still considered to have potential pharmacological activity.

 See: Types of Terpenes and Terpenoids